How many/much

 Examples of uncountable nouns:

-water, milk, sugar, money, time, information
+water, milk, sugar, money, time, rice

 Examples: